flagbit/n8n-nodes-msgraph-multitenant/readme.md

    - Dynamically using expressions or looping over a list of tenant IDs.
    - Or statically by hardcoding a single tenant ID if only one is required.
 5. **Configure the desired action** (e.g., list users, get groups, send email).
+6. **Optionally add custom headers** for advanced API scenarios (e.g., API version, consistency level, preferences).
-6. **Execute the workflow** to fetch data from the Microsoft Graph API.
+7. **Execute the workflow** to fetch data from the Microsoft Graph API.

 ## 📄 License